leavez/JustMyPassword/README.md

 # JustMyPassword

-JustMyPassword is a iOS jailbreak tweak that remove the password length requirement when adding a card in Wallet App on iOS 13.
+JustMyPassword is a iOS jailbreak tweak that removes the password length requirement when adding a new card in Wallet App on iOS 13.

 If you use 4-digit password, iOS 13 won't let you add a new card in the Wallet App, It says "6-Digit password required" for security reasons.
-But I just want use a short password, bacause the FaceID is not always valid, especially when you lying in the bed.
+But I just want use a short password, bacause the Face ID is not always valid, especially when you lying in the bed.
 JustMyPassword will allow you to skip that step.

+!
 JustMyPassword has nothing to do with how you change the password.
 If you are using 6-digit password and having a card in the wallet, there will be no option to set to 4-digit password in the "Settings/ Face ID & Passcode/ Change Passcode".
-You should remove the cards the wallet, and then 4-digit password option will be available.
+You should remove the cards the wallet, then 4-digit password option will be available.

-When cards added, you could just remove JustMyPassword, because it only hook the adding process.
+When cards added, you could just remove JustMyPassword.
+It only hooked the adding process.

 Works on iOS 13.